raycast/extensions/extensions/imdb/README.md

 Special thanks again to Brian Fritz for providing the Open Movie Database API.
 If you would like to support the OMDb project, you can [become a patreon](https://www.patreon.com/join/omdb).

-This site is not endorsed by or affiliated with IMDb or OMDb.
+This extension is not endorsed by or affiliated with IMDb or OMDb.